apache/mxnet/docs/get_started/setup.md

   * [openblas](http://www.openblas.net/)
   * [Intel MKL](https://software.intel.com/en-us/node/528497)

+- [Graphviz](http://www.graphviz.org/) for visualizing the network graphs.
+- [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/) for running examples and tutorials of MXNet.

 ## Requirements for Using GPUs

 * A GPU with support for Compute Capability 2.0 or higher.